ablaamim/Piscine-42/Piscine_C/C00/readme.md

 1. :dart: Task :

 > Write a function that displays characters passed as parameter.
-> This is how it should be prototyped.
+> This is how it should be prototyped:
 > void ft_putchar(char c);

 2. :floppy_disk: Ft_putchar using system calls :